Akivian/Umvili/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

+For quick reference:
 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)